CodeYourFuture/The-Piscine/new-project-guidelines.md

 ### Structure

+Your project description should be in a README.md file in a top-level direcetory of this repository named after your project, e.g. "Project-Song-Data" or "Project-Alarm-Clock".
+Any additional files needed by the project should also be in that directory.

-Your project should at least list an introduction and a list of requirements.
+Your project should at least list an introduction, a list of requirements, and a rubric.
 Additional sections are up to you.

-Make sure to include a rubric.
-The rubric will be shared with trainees as part of the project.

 State whether the project is intended for an individual trainee, a group of trainees, or either.